The amount of your Federal Pell Grant is pro-rated based on your billed credits each semester:

 - HALF-TIME: registered for between 6 – 9 billed credits 50% of a semester’s PELL.

 - LESS THAN HALF-TIME: registered for between 1 – 5.5 billed credits equals 25% of a semester’s PELL.

 Special Eligibility Requirements: Applicants must demonstrate financial need

-Program Information: Students who have earned B.A. or B.S. degrees not eligible
+Program Information: Students who have earned B.A. or B.S. degrees are not eligible

 - SEOG FULL-TIME: registered for 12 or more billed credits.

 - SEOG PART-TIME: registered for between 6 – 11 billed credits.

 - SEOG LESS THAN HALF-TIME: registered for between 1 – 5.5 billed credits.